aesim-tech/simba-python-examples/21. MonteCarlo Worst Case Analysis/readme.md

            'resistor' : {'nominal': 100, 'tolerance': 0.3}
           }
 ```
 A great number of components can be added.
-The values for the components are distributed using normal distribution with mean value as a nominal value and variance as the tolerance range.
+The values for the components are distributed using uniform distribution with mean value as a nominal value and variance as the tolerance range.

 After running the script, its influence on the peak overshoot value at the load can be seen in the result.